martinvonz/jj/docs/glossary.md

 them as a sequence of 12 letters in the k-z range, at the beginning of a line.
 These are actually hexadecimal numbers that use "digits" z-k instead of 0-9a-f.

+For the git backend, Change IDs are currently maintained only locally and not exchanged via push/fetch operations.

 ## Commit

 A snapshot of the files in the repository at a given point in time (technically